emmaprevot/emmaprevot.github.io/_pages/cv.md

 A bit of work and a bit of research experience
 ======
+* Ongoing: Doctoral Research Student
+  * University of Oxford, Department of Statistics.
+  * Supervised by Prof Chris Holmes, Prof Thomas Nichols, Dr Habib Ganjgahi.
+  * Working with Bayesian non-parametric methods, as well as Representation Learning and Language Models, within causal inference settings for applications to the study of Multiple Sclerosis.

 * Ongoing: Venture Capital Student Partner
   * Giant Ventures, Oxford, UK.
   * Working as a Partner to identify scientific entrepreneurial talent and investment opportunities that